Combustor: Air flow paths

-Dilution air is airflow injected through holes in the liner at the end of the combustion chamber to help cool the air to before it reaches the turbine stages.
+Dilution air is air injected through holes in the liner at the end of the combustion chamber to cool the flue gas before it reaches the turbines.
 The air is carefully used to produce the uniform temperature profile desired in the combustor.
 However, as turbine blade technology improves, allowing them to withstand higher temperatures, dilution air is used less, allowing the use of more combustion air.